drummonds/bytestoneblog/content/posts/Golang CAD/index.md

 To build my hex plug covers for floorboard screws and compare the different viewers the old go one https://github.com/Yeicor/sdfx-ui? or the new rust version https://github.com/Yeicor/sdf-viewer.

+I am going to use the simplest UI which is

+- create stl with renderer
+- run task and render and copy to local direction
+- view with MeshLab

 ## Research